Pain Is Love: Commercial performance

 Pain Is Love spawned two number one hit singles and managed to debuted at number one on the US Billboard 200 chart, thus giving Ja Rule his second US number-one album in his career and also ending the 3-week reign of fellow Def Jam artist Jay-Z's fifth studio album, The Blueprint, which was released on the same day as the September 11 attacks.
 With first-week sales of 361,000 copies, Pain is Love was certified three times platinum in the United States, as of June 2002.
 It also received a Grammy nomination for Best Rap Album in 2002 but lost to OutKast's Stankonia.
+As of April 21, 2007 Pain Is Love has sold over 4.6 million copies in the U.S. and close to 10 million copies worldwide.
+This was the fastest selling rap album of 2001.

 Track listing

 Credits adapted from the album's liner notes.